 The GIScience program at the University of Tennessee, Knoxville has a group of world-class faculty members who conduct cutting-edge research across multiple disciplines.
 The major topics of our research include:

-- Transportation and human dynamics
+- Human and Population dynamics

 - Spatial data mining and machine learning